UFC Columbus Results & Highlights: Blaydes TKOs Daukaus

 Chris Gutiérrez def.
 Batgerel Danaa

-Batamweight Chris Gutiérrez made it seven wins in a row against Batgerel Danaa, earning victory via a stunning spinning backfist.
+Bantamweight Chris Gutiérrez made it seven wins in a row against Batgerel Danaa, earning victory via a stunning spinning back fist.
 Catch the end of the fight below.

 Main Card Highlights